-The Library purchases most electronic books in collections of titles rather than by individual title and some individual titles may not appear in the OskiCat catalog.
+The Library purchases most electronic books in collections of titles rather than by individual title.
 UC Berkeley Library eBook Collections can be from a single publisher, cover a wide range of subject areas or specialize in one subject.
-Most importantly, note that eBook Collections allow full-text searching within book contents, which is not available in OskiCat.

-OskiCat contains electronic collections rich in titles from the Arts & Humanities, such as ebrary, Oxford Scholarship Online, Hathitrust, ACLS Humanities E-Book, and UC Press eBook Music Collection.
-In addition, many more mindividual titles can be found searching:
+UC Library Search contains electronic collections rich in titles from the Arts & Humanities, such as ProQuest eBook Central, Cambridge University Press eBooks, EBSCO eBooks, Oxford Scholarship Online, Hathitrust, ACLS Humanities E-Book, and UC Press eBook Music Collection.
+In addition, many more individual titles can be found searching:

 Other collections of texts about music are freely available on the web, but there is no standard portal where these are gathered and made searchable at one location.
 A selection includes:

 Bodleian Library Broadside Ballads The Bodleian Library has unparalleled holdings of over 30,000 ballads in several major collections.
 The original printed materials range from the 16th- to the 20th-Century.
 The Broadside Ballads project makes the digitised copies of the sheets and ballads available to the research community.

 Books About Music Before 1800.
 Online presentation including digital scans of well over 2000 pre-1801 publications about music that are reported in the RISM B VI series with the Library of Congress sigla (US Wc).

 The Complete Theoretical Works of Johannes Tinctoris: A New Digital Edition "This project, currently in its initial stages of development, presents a complete new edition of Tinctoris's treatises, along with full English translations and multiple layers of commentary material, covering a wide range of technical, historical and critical issues arising from both the texts themselves and the wider context of Tinctoris’s life and the musical environment of early Renaissance Europe.">